 'It goes against the unwritten rules of urinals' — 32-year-old British man

 A big part of the decision-making process is whether someone has struggled to pee in a public bathroom before.
 Fifty-five percent of people who had previously suffered from stage fright opted not to put themselves in that potentially awkward situation again.

 Pee shyness isn’t uncommon.
 Half of men had struggled to pee in a public bathroom due to other people being in the room.

 Peeing is one thing.
 Pooping is another.
 Eighty percent of women and 62% of men had held back from defecating when they thought someone might hear.

 Occupied cubicles can make a shy person’s blood run cold, but they aren’t the worst thing our survey takers had faced in public bathrooms.

 We asked about the absolute worst things people had seen in a public bathroom and were inundated with tales of rogue poos and poorly aimed pee streams.
-People having sex (14%), exposing themselves in public (7%), masturbating (5%) and peeking at other bathroom users (5%) accounted for a third of the worst things witnessed when going to the toilet.
+People making love (14%), exposing themselves in public (7%), (5%) and peeking at other bathroom users (5%) accounted for a third of the worst things witnessed when going to the toilet.
 We received some unexpected weirdness as well.